-The third public meeting can be held at any time; it is recommended that it is done after the Project Eligibility.
+The third public meeting must be held after Project Eligibility.
 This is the meeting at which the council or commission will determine which projects will be approved to develop as project applications.
 As with meetings #1 and #2, meeting #3 must be properly noticed, giving a two-week (14 days) notice.